 Duration: 1 min 40 secs

-As guests arrive at the exterior of the crypt, they are presented with the ability to deposit all bags and loose articles in exchange for a keyring, which can be exchanged back after the adventure for any deposited belongings.
-After this, it’s time to head inside!
+As guests arrive at the exterior of the crypt, they are presented with the ability to deposit all bags and loose articles in exchange for a keyring, which can be exchanged back after the adventure.
+It’s now time to head inside!

 After ascending up a flight of stairs, passing under a ladder whilst doing so, guests find themselves within the ancient building.
 As the lights flicker dimly, the walls are revealed to have plenty of written messages scrawled onto them, informing guests they should not go down to the woods alone.
 Whilst awaiting in the queue for TH13TEEN , you will hear the eerie voice of a little girl counting upwards from one to thirteen.
 Upon finally reaching thirteen, a large Tesla coil will power up before your eyes, certain to give one or two guests an unexpected scare!